Carbon-izer.com - The Katy Freeway Corridor

 Alief Center for Talent Development / 14411 Westheimer Road

+This building actually faces west toward Highway 6.
 In July 1993, Venture (#122) opened a new discount department store here.
 Kmart (under the "Big Kmart" brand) replaced it and all but three Houston stores bought the stores in 1997 and closed it in summer 1997, reopening it in November 1997 under its own name.
 In April 2003 it closed and reopened in September 2004 as Burlington Coat Factory.
-Burlington (as it was later known) closed in 2018 and the building was sold to Alief ISD in 2019, with a renovated structure opening in 2021.
+Burlington (as it was later known) moved out in 2018 (to 13441 Westheimer Road) and the building was sold to Alief ISD in 2019, with a renovated structure opening in 2021.

 Return to the Main Page | Email